What is GA4? — Concept and Structure

 |---|---|---|---|

-| Dimension | Criteria for classifying data | Text (string) | Country, device type, channel, page URL |
+| Dimension | Criteria for classifying data | String (text) | Country, device type, channel, page URL |

-| Metric | Measurable numerical values | Numbers | User count, session count, conversion rate |
+| Metric | Measurable number | Number | User count, session count, conversion rate |

 Engagement Rate and Bounce Rate

-| Indicator | Definition | Better When |
+| Metric | Definition | Better When |

 |---|---|---|

-| Engagement Rate | Ratio of engaged sessions to all sessions | Higher |
+| Engagement Rate | Percentage of engaged sessions out of total sessions | Higher is better |

-| Bounce Rate | Ratio of non-engaged sessions to all sessions (= 100% - Engagement Rate) | Lower |
+| Bounce Rate | Percentage of non-engaged sessions out of total sessions (= 100% - Engagement Rate) | Lower is better |